Multiple Team Setup

 Examples

-Adoption examples are documented on this page.
+Adoption examples are available on this page.
 You can use these to help you setup this pattern for your own context, and please feel free to contribute to these docs to help others.